By MusicDistribute

 • Revenue Split: 91% yours (they keep 9%)

-• What You Get: No annual fees, great support
+• What You Get: One-time pricing, no annual renewal

 • My Take: Good for occasional releases